Grantmaking Basics: Creating Grant Guidelines - Exponent Philanthropy

 How to Apply

-Foundations vary in the amount of information they require from grant applicants—sometimes just a letter or email.
-Because the law establishes few requirements for simple grants other than knowing a grantee’s tax status, your foundation has a great deal of flexibility in deciding what to require.
-Before assuming more documentation leads to better grants, consider asking for only what you need to determine if a grant fits your foundation’s strategy.
-Whatever you request, be specific, even down to a page limit.
+Foundations differ in how much information they require from grant applicants—sometimes just a letter or email.
+Since there are few legal requirements for simple grants besides knowing a grantee’s tax status, your foundation has a lot of flexibility in deciding what to ask for.
+Instead of assuming that more documentation leads to better grants, consider asking only for what you need to see if a grant fits your strategy.
+Be specific about your requirements, even setting a page limit.

-Depending on how specialized your funding strategy is, you might consider accepting a common grant application used by other foundations in your state or region.
-Be sure to check if grantees find the local common grant application to be a time-saver.
-You also might think about accepting applications electronically via downloadable forms that grant applicants can email to you or via forms that grant applicants can completed and submit online.
+If your funding strategy is specialized, you might consider accepting a common grant application used by other foundations in your area.
+Check if grantees find this local application helpful.
+You might also think about accepting applications electronically, either through downloadable forms that applicants can email or online submission forms.

-Many foundations use a screening process to help the foundation and grantseeker know early on if there is a possible fit.
-Only those organizations with the possibility of receiving a grant go through the work of submitting a full proposal.
-For example, your foundation might ask for a one- to two-page letter of inquiry that states the organization’s mission and dollar amount requested, and that briefly describes the program to be funded, the needs to be addressed, and the intended outcomes.
+Many foundations use a screening process to quickly determine if there’s a potential fit.
+Only organizations that are likely to receive a grant submit a full proposal.
+For example, your foundation could ask for a one- to two-page letter of inquiry that outlines the organization’s mission, requested amount, program details, needs to be addressed, and intended outcomes.

 Contact Person

-Even after reading your guidelines, grantseekers may have questions.
-You might welcome emails or phone calls to offer advice.
-Some small foundations even organize events that help grantseekers learn about the foundation’s people, interests, and how to apply for funding.
+Even after reading your guidelines, grantseekers may still have questions.
+You could encourage them to reach out via email or phone for advice.
+Some lean foundations even host events to help grantseekers learn about the foundation, its interests, and how to apply for funding.

 Publicizing Your Grant Guidelines